adstannard/ExpenseTracker/README.md

 Need to fix:

-Image file size (too large)
+1. Image file size (too large)
-Ability to delete images
+2. Ability to delete images
-Option to have no image without crash
+3. Option to have no image without crash
+4. Overlay timestamp on image
+5. Check timestamp from metadata